Josh-Owen/Wrap-Content-TabLayout/README.md

-Note: There are code samples demonstrated both included within the project.
+Note: There are code samples demonstrating both attributes included within the project.

 ### Working Code Template (Simply implement your array and replace with your image drawable)